18F/unit-testing-node/_pages/components/middleware.md

     });
 ```

-Deleting `context.response.message.rawMessage` works because we know that
+Deleting `context.response.message.rawMessage` works because `execute` passes
-`execute` passes this value to `findMatchingRule`, and `findMatchingRule` will
+this value to `findMatchingRule`, and `findMatchingRule` will return
-return `undefined` if its `message` argument is `undefined`.
-Run the test via
+`undefined` if its `message` argument is `undefined`.
+Run the test via `npm
-`npm test -- --grep ' execute '` and ensure it passes.
+test -- --grep ' execute '` and make sure that it passes.

-We will add at least one more assertion to this rule as we implement the rest
+Next you'll add more assertions to this rule as you implement the rest of
-of `execute`.
+`execute`.

 ## Sketching out the rest of `execute` via `Promise` chaining

 If `execute` finds a matching rule, it needs to launch a series of
 asynchronous operations in a specific sequence.
-As introduced in the
+As you learned in the
 `SlackClient` chapter,
 [`Promises`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
 represent asynchronous operations that will either _resolve_ to a value or be
 _rejected_ with an error.
-A series of `Promise` objects may be chained
+You can chain a series of `Promise` objects together
-together to execute asynchronous operations in a way that resembles a series
+to execute asynchronous operations in a way that resembles a series of
-of synchronous function calls.
-Plus, a single error handler can catch errors
+synchronous function calls.
+In addition, a single error handler can catch
-arising from any link in the `Promise` chain.
+errors arising from any link in the `Promise` chain.

 Therefore, if `execute` finds a matching rule, it will return a `Promise` that
 represents a `Promise` chain handling the various Slack and GitHub API calls.